B-osborne1/vba-challenge/README.md

 Overview: This repository involves a tri-year examination of different stocks from 2018-2020.
 A macro was established to summarise how each stock changed per year and to identify the most significant changes.

 Section 1: Contents
-    1) Multiple_year_stock_data completed: The excel sheet that macro was conducted on
-    2) Summary_Screenshots: A screenshot for 2018, 2019 and 2020 outlining results
+    1) Summary_Screenshots: A screenshot for 2018, 2019 and 2020 outlining results
-    3) Multiple_year_stock_data_macro.vba: The macro developed to complete task
+    2) Stock_Analysis_Macro.vba: The macro developed to complete task

 Section 2: Sources Used